astrovm/hosty/README.md

 If you want to feed hosty with additional sources you just have to create a text file in `/etc/hosty` (with root permissions) or `~/.hosty` and write in it one url per line.

-## How to restore your original hosts file
+## Restore your original hosts file

+If you want to disable hosty ad blocking:

 `$ sudo hosty --restore`

 ## Read the modified hosts without modifying your system

+You can debug what hosty will do to your system with:

 `$ hosty --debug`